 Discovery is Canada's leading innovation-to-commercialization conference.
 Hosted by the Ontario Centres of Excellence (OCE), Discovery brings together key players from industry, academia, government, the investment community as well as entrepreneurs and students to pursue collaboration opportunities.

-Attracting 3,100 attendees and close to 500 exhibits in 2015, Discovery is a showcase of leading-edge technologies, best practices and research from sectors such as health, manufacturing, digital media and cleantech, including energy, environment and water.
+Attracting 3,400 attendees and 500 exhibits in 2016, Discovery is a showcase of leading-edge technologies, best practices and research from sectors such as health, manufacturing, digital media and cleantech, including energy, environment and water.

 Renowned keynote speakers and panels ignite discussion, knowledge-sharing and new perspectives.
 Networking opportunities feature key influencers from government, academia, industry and leading sectors.